ashish062004/DSA/7.Pascal_Triangle/README.md

 ```
 res = res * (n - i) / (i + 1)
 ```
-Above formula is simplified version of n!/r!(n-r)! where we know that similar number of factorial in we cut on both side
+Above formula is simplified version of n!/r!(n-r)! where we know that similar number of factorial in we remove on both side

-so, there we say that r is same as number of element in both side ann in code we start divide with '1' for simplicity
+so, there we say that number of element on both side consider as number of 'r' and in code we start divide with '1' for simplicity